xalaida/laravel-position/README.md

 #### Default ordering

 By default, the newly created model is assigned the position at the end of the sequence.
 The first record in the sequence is assigned a position value of `0`.
-That behavior is configured by the `getNextPosition` method:
+You can modify this behavior by overriding the `getNextPosition` method in your model:

 ```php
 public function getNextPosition(): int